 13. Freeze Your Food.

 Another great tip that will help you save money on groceries, is freezing some of the products you buy.
-For example if I know that my family will not eat all the bread I bought, I will take half of the bread and freeze for later.
+For example, if I know that my family will not eat all the bread I bought, I will take half of the bread and freeze for later.
 This prevents food waste and saves you a trip to the grocery store.

 14. Leave Your Kids At Home.

-And last but not least, if you have children its probably a good idea to leave them home with dad or babysitter.
+And last but not least, if you have children its probably a good idea to leave them home with dad or a babysitter.
 Trust me on this one, every time I shop with my kids I am more distracted and end up buying unnecessary items.